U.S. seeks $175,000 fine from SpaceX over failure to submit Starlink data

-The FAA said SpaceX was required to submit the data directly to the agency at least seven days prior to an attempted launch.
+The FAA said SpaceX was required to submit the information, known as launch collision analysis trajectory data, directly to the agency at least seven days prior to an attempted launch.
 The data is used to assess the probability of the launch vehicle colliding with one of the thousands of tracked objects orbiting the Earth.
-SpaceX has 30 days to respond to the FAA after receiving.
+SpaceX has 30 days to respond to the FAA after receiving the penalty notice.

 ((David.Shepardson@thomsonreuters.com; 2028988324;))